Martellus Bennett: New England Patriots (first stint)

 In his first five weeks, Bennett was the most efficient Patriots receiver on the field with 21 receptions for 314 yards and four touchdowns, including a three-touchdown effort in Tom Brady's return in Week 5 against the Cleveland Browns.

 After Gronkowski was placed on the injured reserve list in early December, Bennett became the Patriots No. 1 tight end.
 He finished the regular season playing in all 16 games with 12 starts recording 55 receptions for 701 yards and a career-high seven touchdowns.
 His 397 yards after the catch ranked No. 2 among NFL tight ends in 2016.
 During the season, he was forced to play hurt, while battling ankle and shoulder injuries, which required him to undergo offseason ankle surgery to repair a cracked bone.

-In the Patriots' Divisional Round win over the Houston Texans, he injured his left knee in the fourth quarter, which would be another injury he would have to wait to deal with until the end of the playoffs.

-On February 5, 2017, Bennett was part of the Patriots team that won Super Bowl LI.
-In the game, he recorded five catches for 62 yards as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
+In the Patriots' Divisional Round win over the Houston Texans, Bennett injured his left knee in the fourth quarter, which would be another injury he would have to wait to deal with until the end of the playoffs.
+During Super Bowl LI, Bennett recorded five receptions for 62 yards as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 In overtime, he drew a pass interference penalty in the end zone, giving the Patriots the ball at the two-yard line, setting up James White's touchdown run two plays later.
 The Patriots had trailed 28–3 in the third quarter, but rallied to win the game.
 The game marked the first overtime and the largest comeback in Super Bowl history.

 Green Bay Packers

 On March 10, 2017, Bennett signed with the Green Bay Packers on a three-year, $21 million contract after the team was unable to reach an agreement with Jared Cook, who left for the Oakland Raiders.

-On September 10, in his Packers debut, Bennett had three receptions for 43 yards in a 17–9 victory over the Seattle Seahawks.
-He was waived by the Packers on November 8, 2017, citing a failure to disclose a medical condition designation.
+In his Packers debut, Bennett had three receptions for 43 yards in a 17–9 victory over the Seattle Seahawks.
+He was waived by the Packers on November 8, citing a failure to disclose a medical condition designation.

 New England Patriots (second stint)

-On November 9, 2017, Bennett was claimed off waivers by the New England Patriots.
-On November 10, just a day after being claimed, it was revealed that he was diagnosed with tears in both the rotator cuff and labrum in his shoulder, requiring Bennett to undergo a physical before he could legitimately join the team.
-Bennett claimed that the Packers had lied about his failure to disclose the injuries, and was active for his first game back with the Patriots, on November 12 against the Denver Broncos.
-On November 27, 2017, the Patriots placed Bennett on injured reserve due to shoulder and hamstring injuries.
-Without Bennett the Patriots reached Super Bowl LII, but the team lost 41-33 to the Philadelphia Eagles.
+On November 9, 2017, Bennett was claimed off waivers by the Patriots.
+The next day, it was revealed that he was diagnosed with tears in both the rotator cuff and labrum in his shoulder, requiring Bennett to undergo a physical before he could legitimately join the team.
+On November 27, the Patriots placed Bennett on injured reserve due to shoulder and hamstring injuries.
+The Patriots reached Super Bowl LII, but lost 41–33 to the Philadelphia Eagles.

 On March 7, 2018, Bennett was released by the Patriots.